Hannah Elias: Affair with John R. Platt

-After Elias reunited with Platt, he gave her large sums of money, "volunteerd [sic] to start her in the boarding-house business", at 128 W 53rd Street, where as proprietress she rented a room to Cornelius Williams.
-She then moved into a mansion at 236 Central Park West, passing as Sicilian or Cuban.
+While in New York, Hannah had met wealthy retired glass-factor owner John R. Platt in the Tenderloin neighborhood, at a house operated by Julius "Pop" Miller.
+After seeing each other a few times at Miller's, the two reportedly lost touch.
+Elias married Matthew C. Davis in Manhattan on February 5, 1895.
+According to newspaper reports in 1903, she went by the name Bessie Davis when married to Davis and reverted to her maiden name after getting a divorce, which was granted in 1897 after she had reunited with Platt.
+Starting in 1896 at the latest, Platt started giving Elias large sums of money as well as "volunteerd [sic] to start her in the boarding-house business", at 128 W 53rd Street, where as proprietress she rented a room to Cornelius Williams.
+She later moved into a mansion at 236 Central Park West, passing as Sicilian or Cuban.
 Williams later fatally shot city planner Andrew H. Green in front of Green's Park Avenue home, confusing him with Platt.